matias2018/latepoint_timezone_locker/README.md

 Latepoint Timezone Locker (LTL) is an add-on for the Latepoint appointment booking plugin in WordPress.

 IMPORTANT: At this moment, LTL is not an official Latepoint© Add-on.
 It is not built or endorsed by Latepoint©.
+Hopefully it will be.

-It was created by me to solve my problem. **!!!Knowing this use it at your own risk!!!**
+It was created by me to solve my problem.

+**!!!Knowing this use it at your own risk!!!**

-It ensures that all displayed appointment times strictly follow the timezone set in the WordPress settings, preventing adjustments based on the user’s local timezone.
+Latepoint Timezone Locker ensures that all displayed appointment times strictly follow the timezone set in the WordPress settings, preventing adjustments based on the user’s local timezone.

 LTL is designed for a very specific use case: when all appointments take place at a fixed physical location.
 For example, a surgery clinic in one country that schedules appointments with patients from different time zones.
 Since patients are expected to travel to the clinic, maintaining a consistent local time for bookings is essential.